 How to Overcome the Loss

-TThe Alliance Against Intoxicated Motorists invites anyone who has experienced loss or injury due to the actions of a drunk driver to attend our self-help group.
+The Alliance Against Intoxicated Motorists invites anyone who has experienced loss or injury due to the actions of a drunk driver to attend our self-help group.
 The group meets at Christ Church of Oak Brook at 7:30 PM on the fourth Tuesday of every month.
 For more information contact Twyla Blakely at 630-941-8704 or 847-240-0027 ext.
 12.

 The purpose of our meetings is to help victims of drunk driving crashes recover emotionally, spiritually, physically and psychologically from their loss.

 AAIM support group is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 Our group is led by people who understand what you are going through and want to help you through the grieving process.